Independence Day Holiday Schedule for City of Fresno Offices

 Dog License Division: Closed.

-Finance Offices: Offices closed.Business Tax TOT (only) Web Renewal and new business tax online application submittals will be available throughout the Presidents Day holiday.
+Finance Offices: Offices closed.Business Tax TOT (only) Web Renewal and new business tax online application submittals will be available throughout the Memorial Day holiday.

 Fire/Police Departments: Administrative offices and public counters will be closed.
 Normal operations otherwise.

 Fresno Area Express: Administrative offices closed.
 Weekend bus routes/schedule in effect.
-Call (559) 621-7433 for details.
-FAX route maps and schedules.
+Call 621-7433 for details.
+FAX route maps and schedules are available on the City’s website.

-Parking Division: No enforcement at parking meters and City parking facilities on Presidents Day.
+Parking Division: No enforcement at parking meters and City parking facilities on Memorial Day.
 Office closed for citation payments.

 Parks and Recreation (PARCS): Administrative offices closed.
 Parks facilities and recreation centers operating with normal schedule.